REALWorld Law

 • to carry out works imposed or authorised for a property restoration operation.

-If the tenant defaults on the rent, the landlord can force the tenant to vacate the building.
+If the tenant defaults on the rent, the landlord can initiate legal proceedings to force the tenant to vacate the building.
 Associated legal proceedings can take around six months or more.

-In addition, if the lease contains a termination clause, the landlord may terminate the lease prior to the date agreed should the tenant fail to comply with the terms and conditions of the lease.
+In addition, if the lease contains a termination clause, the landlord may terminate the lease prior to the date agreed should the tenant fails to comply with the terms and conditions of the lease.
 The implementation of the automatic termination clause requires a formal notice to address the breach to be served to the tenant by a bailiff (commandement).
-Should the tenant fail to address the breach within one month, the landlord is entitled to initiate proceedings to obtain the acknowledgment by the court of the termination of the lease.
+Should the tenant fails to address the breach within one month, the landlord is entitled to initiate proceedings to obtain court acknowledgment of the termination of the lease.